BooLTonian/DanzylvaniaLaws/Consitution.md

 6.3.2.
 Any Citizen may review the term of a Magistrate and sue them for the misuse of their position during that term.
 6.3.3.
 Both parties are vested with equal ability to represent themselves during the trial.
 # 7. Amendments
-The constitution may be amended by a bill passed with a 70% majority vote in the Ecclesia.
+The constitution may be amended by a bill passed with a 70% majority vote in the Ecclesia, or by directive from Danzilona.